arista/reknow/README.md

 Removes an Entity.
 The Entity is removed from all appropriate indexes and any `@R.reaction` and `@R.query` methods on the Entity will no longer receive invalidations.

 If the Entity declares relationships with a `dependent` value specified, then the appropriate action is taken on the Entities in that relationship.
-See (FIXME).

 At the end of the action, any declared `@R.afterRemove` methods will be called.